-- Find popular topics to your audience: When your are running a campaign or posting an article, remember one important thing “What are you posting” .
-Find out the most shared and liked topics by your segmented audience using the following tools Buzzsumo, Scoopit etc.
+- Find popular topics to your audience: When you are running a campaign or posting an article, remember one important thing “What are you posting” .
+Find out the most shared and liked topics with your segmented audience using the following tools Buzzsumo, Scoopit etc.

 - Use right Keywords: Keywords are important factors to attract your audience when searching for something or seeing an ad on social media.
 Some of the helpful tools for keyword research are Google keyword planner and SERP.

-Graphics is one of important parts of a marketing campaign.I would call it the Hero shot .
-Canva and Adobe Indesign are some of my favourite tools for designing posters.
+Graphics is one of the essential parts of a marketing campaign.I would call it the Hero shot .
+Canva and Adobe Indesign are some of my favorite tools for designing posters.
 Everyone likes a story – If you have a vision, then a company video is a great tool to connect with your audience.
 Have a personal message recorded by your founder and experience of your users.
-Have some animation integrated on your video to tell the story.
-Adobe Animate CC is one of the important video animation tool.
+Have some animation integrated into your video to tell the story.
+Adobe Animate CC is one of the critical video animation tools.
 Remember to add a call to action button.
-There are several tools for call to action and landing page templates, I like the tool Unbounce.
+There are several tools for a call to action and landing page templates; I like the tool Unbounce.

 # 5- Communication | Email Marketing |

 Check whether you have used right keywords in your marketing campaign.
-If it’s a email campaign then make sure you have used right tools for monitoring and segmenting leads and future leads while Title/Subject of the email is the most important part of the email..
-If you are using wix then do not forget to use the email marketing server of wix because you can track your emails and download the list of emails that opened your email and those who do not open.
-Hence you can re target the audience according to behaviour and demographics.
+If it’s an email campaign, then make sure you have used proper tools for monitoring and segmenting leads and future leads while Title/Subject of the email is the most critical part of the email.
+If you are using Wix, then do not forget to use the email marketing server of Wix because you can track your emails and download the list of emails that opened your email and those who do not open.
+Hence you can retarget the audience according to behavior and demographics.

-There many other email marketing tools like Mailchimp, Drip etc. While Email Subject is a very important part of an email campaign, the second most important reason is timing.
+There many other email marketing tools like MailChimp, Drip, etc. While Email Subject is an essential part of an email campaign, the second most important reason is timing.
 Use SeventhSense for sending an email campaign according to time.
 Seventh Sense is a terrific tool that delivers your sales and marketing emails to your recipients at the ideal time—when they’re in front of their email.
-Apart from email set up, content is very important so are chances of getting spammed.
-This tool “EmailCopyChecker” checks the words in the content of your email and tells you which part of email is leading towards spam.
+Apart from email set up, content is significant so our chances of getting spammed.
+This tool “EmailCopyChecker” checks the words in the content of your email and tells you which part of the email is leading towards spam.

 For Social Media Approach and tools, read the upcoming advanced version of this article in March.

-There are approximately 4.6 billion mobile users in the world so if you have an old website which is either not advanced/ user friendly or mobile friendly then you need serious help right now.
-If you are a small start up and need website only for content then I would suggest going for Wix or Weebly where you can edit the website using website builder without coding.
-While if you need a website for advanced level of work example- LMS or Search Database then you use WordPress.
+There are approximately 4.6 billion mobile users in the world so if you have an old website which is either not advanced/ user-friendly or mobile friendly then you need serious help right now.
+If you are a small startup and need website only for content, then I would suggest going to Wix or Weebly where you can edit the site using website builder without coding.
+While if you need a website for an advanced level of work example- LMS or Search Database then you use WordPress.

 #7- Best time to post on social media

-Choose the channels for campaign- Adwords, Facebook, Instagram, Twitter, LinkedIn etc. Hootsuite is one of my favourite automation software for social media campaigns.
+Choose the channels for a campaign- Adwords, Facebook, Instagram, Twitter, LinkedIn, etc. HootSuite is one of my favorite automation software for social media campaigns.